open-telemetry/opentelemetry-dotnet/CONTRIBUTING.md

 dotnet test OpenTelemetry.sln
 ```

-To see test coverage, run `dotnet test` from a console window and you will see the following output:
+To see code coverage, run `dotnet test` from a console window and you will see the following output:

 ![image](https://user-images.githubusercontent.com/20248180/59361025-1e1e7980-8d29-11e9-8449-548caf0d7823.png)